 When learners feel confident about the topic, they can test themselves in a game against AI players in Test yourself mode which adds an element of competition.
 As a reward, learners can unlock emotes and collect more of them as they go.

-Students can also share this kahoot as a challenge to study together with peers which is particularly relevant in times of distance learning.
+Students can also share this kahoot as an assignment to study together with peers which is particularly relevant in times of distance learning.

-Share a PIN or challenge link with others to see who can top the leaderboard!
-Once players complete a challenge, they can repeat the challenge by playing “practice games” against virtual versions of others that have completed the challenge.
+Share a PIN or link with others to see who can top the leaderboard!
+Once players complete an assignment, they can repeat it by playing “practice games” against virtual versions of others that have completed the assignment.
 Read more here.